pendulum-project/statime/README.md

 ## Rust version

-Statime requires rust version 1.67 at minimum.
-The easiest way to obtain these is through [rustup](https://rustup.rs)
+Statime requires Rust version 1.67 at minimum.
+The easiest way to install Rust is through [rustup](https://rustup.rs)

 ## Running from source